longturn/freeciv21/docs/Playing/how-to-play.rst

 At some point you will have a large number of cities and your nation has learned many technologies.
 As you move into the industrial age you can build :improvement:`Factories` and :improvement:`Power Plants` in your cities.
 You want to get as much production as possible out of each city.
 Pollution becomes a problem.
-As soon as you can, try to research :strong:`Mass Production` for :improvement:`Mass Transits`, and :strong:`Recycling` so you can build :improvement:`Recycling Centers`.
+As soon as you can, try to research :advance:`Mass Production` for :improvement:`Mass Transits`, and :advance:`Recycling` so you can build :improvement:`Recycling Centers`.
 Once you have got all your cities going strong, you must build military units.

 .. note::